 The amount of information that agents are able to collect through learning throughout their life time can strongly change the outcome of evolutionary dynamics.
-In the simulations presented in figure and , individuals learned with high speed of learning (A=0.4) and interacted repeatedly along their lifetime (on average 2000 interactions).
-When we reduced the number of interactions that individuals have over their lifetime to 300 on average, we saw a drastic increase in the phenotypic and genetic variation present in the population.
-Fig. shows changes in the distribution of the sender reaction norm parameters along evolutionary time, assuming the badge is cost-free.
+In the simulations presented in figure and , individuals learned with high speed (A=0.4) and interacted repeatedly along their lifetime (on average 2000 interactions).
+When we reduced the number of interactions that individuals have over their lifetime to 300 on average, we saw a drastic increase in phenotypic and genetic variation in the population.
+Fig. shows changes in the distribution of the sender reaction norm parameters over evolutionary time, assuming the badge is cost-free.
 In panels A1 and 2, darker areas show trait values with high frequency in the population.
-Populations start monomorphic with a value of zero on both the intercept and the slope, and mutations quickly build up a normal distribution around the starting value.
+Populations start monomorphic with a value of zero on both the intercept and the slope, and mutations quickly build up a normal distribution around the starting values.
 Within the first 2000 generations, the unimodal distribution in the intercept (α) splits into a bimodal one.
-Later in evolutionary time one of the peaks splits further, so at the end of the evolutionary simulation the distribution of the intercept (α) in the population shows three peaks.
-In the case of β, the peaks in the distribution are not so clear-cut, but it is clear that there is an increase in the variance of the distribution.
-These changes in the distribution of the parameters of the sender reaction norm imply that individuals can generally be classified into three distinct types ().
-Two types express a flat reaction norm with extreme values for the badge size, meaning that their badge size is not informative of their quality, whereas the third type shows intermediate badge sizes determined by the quality of the individual (Fig. B.3-4).
-In this particular simulation, the values of the slope in the informative group are negative, which implies that badge size correlates negatively with quality.
+Later on in evolutionary time, one of the peaks splits further, so that at the end of the evolutionary simulation the distribution of the intercept (α) in the population shows three peaks.
+Peaks in the distribution of β are not as clear-cut, but the variance of the distribution clearly increased.
+Such changes in the distributions of parameters of the sender reaction norm imply that individuals can generally be classified into three distinct types ().
+Two types express a flat reaction norm with extreme values (either large or small) for the badge size, meaning that their badge size is not informative of their quality; in contrast, the third type shows intermediate badge sizes determined by the quality of the individual (Fig. B.3-4).
+In this particular simulation, the values of the slope in the group with informative reaction norms are negative, meaning that badge size correlates negatively with quality.
 Furthermore, the receiver reaction norms developed through learning, particularly those of individuals of intermediate quality, respond to the signal of their sender type by increasing the probability of retreating from a fight with individuals with smaller badges (Fig. ).

-A limited number of interactions on the amount of variation has an effect on the evolving parameters when the signal follows the handicap principle as well.
+A limited number of interactions has an effect on the evolving parameters when the signal follows the handicap principle as well.
 In fig , we show simulations where individuals have on average 300 interactions in their life and the cost of the signal is proportional to the quality, following the handicap principle.
 The evolutionary process leads to a combination of reaction norm parameters where there is a positive correlation between the size of the badge and the quality of the individual.
-This relationship, however, is muddled by the fact that there are two clusters of values for the intercept (α) and slope (β) of the reaction norm in the population.
-Thus, there are two types of reaction norms.
-One of the types has a steeper slope, meaning that it expresses a higher badge size for a given quality.
-This effect of an increased variance in the trait distribution is not only triggered by lower number of interactions.
-Larger variances are also found when we assume a lower speed of learning (data not shown).
-This suggest that limits to the amount of information that individuals acquire through learning allows the coexistence of different communication strategies within a population (Botero et al. 2010).
+This relationship, however, is muddled because there are two clusters of values for the intercept (α) and slope (β) of the reaction norm in the population (i.e. there are two types of reaction norms).
+One of the types has a steeper slope, meaning that it expresses a larger badge size for a given quality.
+The correspondingly greater variance in the trait distribution is not only triggered by lower number of interactions.
+Larger variances are also found when we assume slower learning (data not shown).
+This suggest that limits to the amount of information that individuals acquire through learning allows the coexistence of different communication strategies within a population.